Back to Blog

 Data Quality and Governance

-Data quality is paramount—the adage "garbage in, garbage out" holds particularly true for ML systems.
+Data quality is paramount — the adage "garbage in, garbage out" holds particularly true for ML systems.
 Organizations must invest in data infrastructure, establish data governance practices, and ensure training data represents real-world scenarios accurately.

 Successful ML implementations require collaboration between data scientists, software engineers, domain experts, and business stakeholders.
-Organizations that establish clear processes, invest in infrastructure, and prioritize continuous learning typically achieve the greatest value from their AI initiatives.

 Share this article